Private School Quiz

 Maria Montessori graduated with a degree in medicine in 1896.
 She was one of Italy's first female doctors.

-11. Who was the founder of what we now call the progressive schools movement?
+11. Who founded what we now call the progressive school movement?

 12. What percentage of American students attend private school?

-According to the NCES about 10% of all American children are taught in private schools.
+According to the NCES, about 10% of all American children are taught in private schools.

-13. What is the name of the schools established by the last Hawaiian princess?
+13. What are the names of the schools established by the last Hawaiian princess?

 14. Which New England family founded Exeter and Andover?

 The Phillips family.
 Dr. John Phillips, a Harvard graduate and resident of Exeter, New Hampshire, founded Exeter Academy in 1781.
-His nephew Samuel Phillips, Jr., also a Harvard graduate, founded Andover Academy in 1778.
+His nephew Samuel Phillips, Jr., a Harvard graduate, founded Andover Academy in 1778.

 15. Which Roman Catholic order established a network of prestigious high schools for young men?